Meeting List

 Social Engineering (and Pizza!)

-5:00 PM on October 14th, 2021
+October 14th, 2021

 As a special presentation for Cybersecurity Awareness Month, Hashdump President Jack will be giving a presentation on social engineering!
 There will be pizza and a competition to (ethically) phish other participants.